Weight of Silence in Modern Lives

 AI's restructuring of labor shifts power in boardrooms, altering who decides and how work is valued.
 The disruption is not only at the factory floor - it reaches the people who thought they were safe.

-About Donovan
+About Dalton

-Donovan Tomlinson is a writer who treats difficult subjects with a serious, literary tone and refrains from offering prescriptive solutions.
+Dalton Monson is a writer who treats difficult subjects with a serious, literary tone and refrains from offering prescriptive solutions.
 He does not write self-help manuals, he does not seek influence through social media platforms, and he holds no clinical or academic credentials that would qualify him as a doctor or researcher.

 His forthcoming works address four interrelated themes: autism awareness, addiction and domestic abuse recovery, the harms of social media within the attention economy, and the ways artificial intelligence is reshaping labor and workplace decision-making.
 Each book examines how large-scale systems operate beyond individual consent, shaping perception, behavior, and opportunity in ways that often go unnoticed.

-By presenting these topics without prescribing a path forward, Tomlinson invites readers to consider the structural forces that frame personal experience and to question the assumptions that underlie them.
+By presenting these topics without prescribing a path forward, Monson invites readers to consider the structural forces that frame personal experience and to question the assumptions that underlie them.
 He approaches each manuscript by gathering a wide range of voices, reviewing public records, and studying scholarly discussions without claiming expertise in any of the fields he writes about.
 His method emphasizes careful observation and a commitment to letting the material speak for itself, rather than imposing a narrative that tells readers what to think.

 This stance allows him to write about painful realities while maintaining a respectful distance that avoids turning complex issues into simple advice.
 As a pre-launch author, he is preparing these titles for release.
 The four books are distinct works, but they share a common concern: the gap between the systems that shape us and our awareness of that shaping.